 Block der Frauen, Block of Women in German, is the work of Ingeborg Hunzinger, a East German sculptor that created the memorial to those women who took a part in the Rosentrasse Protest.
 It was erected back in 1995 not far from the site of where the protest happened in 1943.

 Ingeborg Hunzinger first proposed the memorials to the city councils of East and West Berlin in the late 1980s.
-But, even though the councils agreed with the helping out with a portion of the construction cost, Ingeborg Hunzinger bore most of the expense herself.
-And she is glad that she did the memorial since the Rosentrasse Protest was such a important fact of the history of Berlin and most people don’t even know it happened.
+But, even though the boards agreed with the helping out with a portion of the construction cost, Ingeborg Hunzinger bore most of the expense herself.
+And she is glad that she did the memorial since the Rosentrasse Protest was such an critical facet of the history of Berlin and most people don’t even know it happened.